 Earlier this week, I shared with you the woodland animals cupcake toppers I made for my newest nephew’s baby shower.
 They were so easy to make with my Cricut and I loved how they doubled as decorations as well as dessert.
 I’m pretty much a fan of anything that does double-duty and is simple to create, like this baby boy nursery art!

 I also used my Cricut Explore Air for this project (as soon as the cupcake toppers were done cutting out!), and had it done in no time.
 I used it as the centerpiece of the dessert table as decoration and then it also doubled as a gift for my nephew’s new nursery.
+I love to gift a piece of nursery art when I can, because the way I figure it, 30-plus-week-pregnant mom’s have more to worry about than tiny decor details (like, you know, giving birth, actually taking care of a new baby, and even just fitting into that cute maternity dress they bought for their shower – I speak from personal experience on that one!)

 1″x2″x8′ Common Board (sometimes called furring strip)